Judash399/Traditional-Save/docs/API-Reference/Objects/Loader.md

 Loader:Unload()
 ```
 <h4>Description:</h4>
-Makes the given loader load out of the currently loaded file.
-Throws an error if already not loaded in a file or if the loader is locked.
+Makes the given *Loader* load out of the currently loaded file.
+Throws an error if already not loaded in a file or if the *Loader* is locked.

 <h4>Parameters:</h4>
-* *Loader* - The loader you want to load out of.
+* *Loader* - The *Loader* you want to load out of.

 <br>